yifeng-qiu/minesweeper/README.md

 2. Click on a cell.
 Both this action and the action below require gesture recognition.
 3. Flag a cell.

+At this moment, the engine is only able to track the movement of the index finger.
+Adding gesture control will be the next.
 ---
 A few screenshots of the game are shown below.